buntine/laser-drift/README.md

 The main Laser Drift system is comprised of two processes:

   - A game loop that maintains each players state, listens for syncing pulses from the IR tower, and encodes each players data into a data packet the control unit expects.
+The game loop also consumes commands from the TCP server every ~60ms.
   - A TCP server that accepts commands from the outside world and translates them into a data structures the game loop understands.
 Those data packets are then added to a queue for consumption by the game loop.

 A server and game loop can be spun up using the `race` program.
 In this case we are starting a server on port 8099 that will send data packets for players 1 and 2: